the-teachingRSE-project/competencies/competencies.md

 @sec:values elaborates on the values that provide the guiding principles for the work of an RSE.
 @sec:required-generic-skills defines a set of core skills based on these values.
-The skills themselves fall into three categories, namely "software/technical", "research", and "communication" skills, reflecting the hybrid nature of an RSE.
+We categorise these skills into three pillars, namely "software/technical", "research", and "communication" skills, reflecting the hybrid nature of an RSE.
 To justify the selection of these skills,